Stop overspending on your entire life. Understanding and being conscious of where your money is going is the first step in financial independence.

 Go for a hike or borrow a kayak.

-There are so many things to do instead of spending money to keep yourself occupied.
+There are many things to do instead of spending money to keep yourself occupied.

 14. Be content and grateful.

 Don’t get me wrong.
-I’m not saying you should be complacent and settle. it’s important to set goals.
+I’m not saying you should be complacent and settle.
+It’s essential to set goals.
 But you can be content with what you have yet be excited for what’s coming.

 15. No spend challenge.